hitz-group/monorepo/README.md

 ### Cons

-- No build in schematics support
+- No built in schematics support
-- Too much developer freedom
 - Prune works with yarn classic only

 ### Turborepo vs Nx vs Rush